nguyensjsu/sp18-281-avengers/Project_documentation/Respect_Aaditya_Deowanshi.md

 * During team discussions, the team were open to opinions and discussions.
 This shows the respect shown by the team.

 * During the team discussions, team members helped each other in resolving several bugs that were there in the project.

+## Respect shown in Week 6

+* During the team meeting, the team discussed and collaborated to build both the front-end and back-end of the project.

+* The team has also decided to commit atleast two codes to github i.e. one fornt-end code and one back-end code.
+This shows the respect shown by the team towards the project.

+* All the team members have finished their part successfully and integrated with everyone's code.
+This process went smoothly as the team mates collaborated and discussed all the issues beforehand.

+* The team collaborated well and started to put more time to finish the project within the deadline.